 Building a successful lead generation process can take time, but once set up, leads should filter in consistently and reduce or eliminate the need for prospecting.

 To build a successful lead generation process, you need a way to attract your target audience and a way to collect their contact information.
 We’ve outlined strategies for both:

 Content marketing is an insanely popular marketing and sales strategy.
-In fact, according to Hubspot, 53% of marketers say blog content creation is their top inbound marketing priority.
+In fact, many marketers say blog content creation is their top inbound marketing priority.

-There are a ton of different types of content you can create such as:
+There are a many different types of content you can create, including:

 The list goes on and on.
 The important thing is to find a type of content that works for you and attracts consistent, qualified traffic.
 From there, you can employ lead capture tactics.